Small Language Models Improve Giants by Rewriting Their Outputs: Experiments Results

-We compare our approach, \ours{}, with the following baselines: 1) in-context learning using PaLM-62B (ICL), prompted with the same number of demonstrations, and 2) standard fine-tuning with a T5-base and PaLM.
-We also provide scores for 3) the reranking approach of \citet{mbrd} where they sample multiple times from the LLM and use an alignment function combined with Minimum Bayes Risk Decoding (MBRD) to select one among the sampled candidates.
-We use the same sampled candidates that are fed to the corrector and use Sim-LCS, a lexical similarity function based on longest common subsequence which achieved the best results across tasks among the alignment functions.
+We compare our approach, \ours{}, with the following baselines: 1) in-context learning using the LLM (ICL), prompted with the same number of demonstrations, and 2) standard fine-tuning with a T5-base and PaLM.
+We also provide scores for 3) the reranking approach of \citet{mbrd} where they use Minimum Bayes Risk Decoding (MBRD) combined with an alignment function combined to select one among the candidates produced from the LLM.
+We use the same pool of candidates that are used as input to the corrector and employ Sim-LCS, a lexical similarity function based on longest common subsequence which achieved the best results across tasks among the alignment functions.
 We additionally provide the scores of an oracle reranker that selects the candidate with the smallest edit distance compared to the target as an upper-bound of reranking methods.
 Finally, we provide the results for a version of our approach that feeds the corrector with only the greedy-decoded candidate (single).